alpersonalwebsite/react/README.md

 ### Pre-requisites

 You DO need to have an intermediate knowledge in `JavaScript` and, preferably, some exposure to [ES6](http://es6-features.org)
-Even when complex topics are addressed as needed part of the "session" (for example leaks, currying) not having a JS base at all will generate more doubts than contribution.
+Even when complex topics are addressed as needed part of the "session" (for example leaks, currying) not having a JS base at all will generate more doubts and it could guide you to a premature failure.
 If you don´t have experience with JavaScript, familiarity with `OOP`...
-Please, resolve `this` and `then` come back.
+Please, resolve `this` and `then` come back (btw, if this phrase is catchy or understandable, you should be alright).

-Before proceeding with the tutorial, please, install...
+Before proceeding with the tutorial, please, be sure that you have installed or, install...

 **Required**